8 Wonderful Things to Do in Kotor and Surroundings in 2025

 Before leaving the bay, you will also enter one of the tunnels excavated in the side of the cliff.
 These used to be hideouts for submarines and were built by the Yugoslav army.
 Quite a spooky sight if you ask me, but definitely cool to see.

-On the way back, you’ll make a stop on the tiny island Our Lady of the Rock, where you can visit the small church and see the bay from a different perspective.
+On the way back, you’ll make a stop on the tiny island of Our Lady of the Rock, where you can visit the small church and see the bay from a different perspective.
 The island offers a gorgeous view over the nearby town of Perast.

 View of Perast from Our Lady of the Rock